CPERLTAR/Vence-API/README.md

 >**Warning**
 >
 > The "Datetime" column in the CSV file is written out as a string in UTC (Coordinated Universal Time) **Not in Local Time**.
 Please keep in mind that you will likely need to adjustment the "Datetime" column by setting a timezone when analyzing data.
-For example, Arizona is -7 hours relative to UTC, so all dates/times are adjusted to local time by -7 hours.
+For example, Arizona is -7 hours relative to UTC, so all dates/times are adjusted to local time by subtracting 7 hours from the "Datetime" column.
+Also keep in mind how Daylight Savings Time might affect the dates/times "Datetime" column.

+>**Note**
+>
+> I would recommend using the `dplyr` package and the function `with_tz()` to convert the Datetime column to your local time,
+> e.g.
+> ```R
+> # convert Datetime column to Arizona local time
+> dplyr::with_tz(df$Datetime, tz = "US/Arizona")
+> ```

 <img src="docs/img_40.png" width=100% height=100%>